Can’t find what you need? Call MyHR for

 Employees are encouraged to review the following resources from the Canada Revenue Agency website for additional information:

-No. It is your responsibility to ensure that income tax deductions related to a home office are properly documented, conform to Canada Revenue Agency rules and related tax laws, and to keep any records or receipts necessary to support your tax return.
+Ensure that income tax deductions related to a home office are properly documented, conform to Canada Revenue Agency rules and related tax laws.
+Keep any records or receipts necessary to support your tax return.